KorbsStudio/glasstron-quick-start/README.md

 npm start
 ```

+## To Do List
+ - Add slider for GNOME
+ - Make toggle buttons more pretty uwu

 ## Questions and Answers
 ### How to set opacity
 There are no options from Glasstron to set this, this is pure CSS, as mentioned [here](https://github.com/AryToNeX/Glasstron/issues/27).